 Anyone in a hot country like Spain will know all about cicadas, or at least the sound they make.
-That rattling-cum-buzzing cacaphony that reaches a peak on the hottest days.
-And then can be gone in an instant.
+The rattling-cum-buzzing cacaphony that reaches a peak on the hottest days.
 Heard close up, it’s like Barbie’s washing machine on a manic, high-pitched spin-cycle.

-The cicada was about 2.5cm long with exquisite, crystal-like wings.
-Luckily it didn’t want to make its on-off racket.
-Apparently it’s the loudest insect in the world at 120dB – loud enough to cause hearing loss in a human.
+The cicada our cat ‘found’ was about 2.5cm long with exquisite, crystal-like wings.
+It’s the loudest insect in the world at around 120dB – loud enough to cause hearing loss in a human.

-The sound isn’t caused but it rubbing anything together (like crickets); instead, the insect has ‘tymbals’ – a thin membrane over a ribbed skeleton.
+The sound isn’t caused by it rubbing anything together (like crickets); instead the insect has tymbals – a thin membrane over a ribbed skeleton.
 By first contracting, and then relaxing its ‘muscles’, the clicking sound is made.
-Maybe it’s a bit like sucking and blowing into a crisp packet very quickly (best not to try this, you’d probably faint).
+It’s a bit like repeatedly sucking and blowing into a crisp packet very quickly (best not to try this, you’d probably faint).

-The Latin word cicada means ‘tree cricket’ but they’re actually related to froghoppers and the like.
+The word cicada (loosely pronounced ‘Chee-Car-Dah‘ while grinning broadly) has its roots in Latin and means ‘tree cricket’ but they’re actually related to froghoppers and the like.

 It may come as no surprise that people do eat them.
 Not in Spain (we don’t think) but places like Latin America and China where they are fried.
 In 2011, someone in Columbia, Missouri came up with the cracking idea of making ice-cream out of them.
-Makes a change from vanilla and chocolate.
+Well, it makes a change from vanilla.

 © con jamón spain